QuackenbushLab/FENRIR/README.md

 ./FENRIR.sh &> FENRIR_stdout.txt
 ```

-**Do not forget to edit the Variables.txt file so it is in agreement with the input data (fastq files, different reference files if one choses to use a different set of reference files, etc) prior to running FENRIR.sh.**
+**Do not forget to edit the Variables.txt file so it is in agreement with the input data (fastq files, different reference files if one choses to use a different set of reference files, etc) prior to running `FENRIR.sh`.**

 # Output